 - Bake cookies for 7-10 minutes, or until the edges just begin to turn golden brown.
 Gently transfer cookies to a wire rack to cool.
 Set the parchment-lined baking sheet aside for later.

 - While the cookies cool, make the caramel.
-In a small saucepan, whisk together the coconut milk, coconut sugar, and coconut oil.
+In a small saucepan, whisk together the coconut milk, coconut sugar, coconut oil, and salt.
 Place on the stovetop over medium heat and bring to a boil.
 Immediately lower heat and simmer for 10-15 minutes until reduced and thickened, whisking often.
 Transfer to a heatproof bowl to cool for 5 minutes.